bconnorwhite/write-file-safe/README.md

 <br />

-> Write files, and create parent directories if necessary.
+> Write files and create parent directories if necessary.

 ## Installation